 Health informatics is a dynamically growing field combining advances in multiple disciplines spanning medicine, health care and policy, computer science, data science, and artificial intelligence.
-While related to bioinformatics and health information technology (Heath IT), health informatics is a separate field with the focus on health information — its generation, processing, and use.
+While related to health information management (HIM) and health information technology (Heath IT), health informatics is a separate field with the focus on health information — its generation, processing, and use.
 Health informatics professionals and researchers analyze, manage, and interpret health data, information, and knowledge through information technology and computational tools, bringing together the worlds of health and technology.
 Every facet of the information flow is examined, including devices, standards, terminologies, guidelines, knowledge management and end users.
 Every step of the way, health informatics professionals ask how technology can improve quality of care and reduce cost.

 Graduates from our program combine general knowledge and understanding of health informatics with technical skills that allow them to process information, analyze data, and interact with IT systems.
 In our program, students achieve proficiency in computer and computational skills specifically tailored to medical, health care, and health problems.